chnaveen203/TourGuide-API/README.md

 # Technologies Used:
 List the programming languages, frameworks, libraries, and tools used in the project.
-This section can include things like HTML, CSS, JavaScript, React, Node.js, Python, MySQL, etc.
+This section can include things like HTML, CSS, Python,etc.

 # Features:
 Provide a list of the website's features in detail.